maurolepore/SCBI-Plot-Book/README.md

 5. When you want to update the chapter (**or, view a preview of what the chapter will look like online**), select "Knit".
 This will simultaneously save the .Rmd file and update your chapter's html file as well.
 A blank window will pop up, then select "Open in Browser."

 6. Running the Knit function will apply the same code as below in Step 7 with the same outputs.
-The difference is that Knit will automatically open a prompt to view the updated file, but it will only update the specific chapter you're working on.
+The differences are that Knit will automatically open a prompt to view the updated file, *and* it will only update the specific chapter you're working on.

-### Updating your chapter and the whole book
+### Updating the whole book (including your new chapter)

 The second way of updating is by putting together all the elements of the book and updating them all at once (called rendering).

-7. In R, install the bookdown package and set working directory to be the github local path.

-8. Now, run the command to put the book together (known as "rendering").
+7. Run the following command to put the book together (known as "rendering").

        bookdown::render_book("index.Rmd")

-9. Your ouput will look something like this:
+8. Your ouput will look something like this:

        processing file: _main.Rmd
         |.................................................................| 100%